msychalice/leetcode/README.md

     if length of the current substring is longer than maxSubstrLen, update maxSubstrLen.Otherwise continue
 ```

+solution2.
+Sliding window.
+The most important part is to find the place where to update the final result.

 ## 4. Median of Two Sorted Arrays
 Gist of the algorithm.